elastic/elasticsearch-py/CONTRIBUTING.md

    assure our users of the origin and continuing existence of the code.
 You only need to sign the CLA once.

-2. Run the test suite to ensure your changes do not break existing code:
+2. Run the linter and test suite to ensure your changes do not break existing code:

     ````
+    # Install Nox for task management
+    $ python -m pip install nox

+    # Auto-format and lint your changes
+    $ nox -s blacken

+    # Run the test suite
-    python setup.py test
+    $ python setup.py test
     ````

    See the README file in `test_elasticsearch` directory for more information on